ettmetal/Replicator/README.md

 }
 ```

-*Version 0.2.0-alpha introduced multi-object pools, which work similarly but will randomly pick an available object to spawn from among those specified.*
+*Multi-object pools work similarly but will randomly pick an available object to spawn from among those specified.*

 With a flexible API, there are several ways to `Spawn()` / `Recycle()` GameObjects in whichever way makes sense for your project.
 As long as a prefab is assigned to a pool, you can use the GameObject reference for `Spawn()`-ing & `Recycle()`-ing too: